operate-first/community/governance.md

 This doc outlines the various responsibilities of contributor roles in Op1st.
 The Op1st project is subdivided into subprojects under SIGs.
 Responsibilities for most roles are scoped to these subprojects.
+"[Ownership, roles and responsibilities](https://stumblingabout.com/2011/01/27/ownership-roles-and-responsibilities/)" is a good external reference for understanding how the project roles interact.

 | Role | Responsibilities | Requirements | Defined by |
 | -----| ---------------- | ------------ | -------|